 - Summary of key learning points that the employee takes away from the assignment and will use in future

-The templates I am sharing include a presentation feedback form which can help those attending the presentation to structure their feedback to the presenter (the assignee) in a consistent way.
-An HR or Training/Learning/Development representative can collect all the feedback forms afterwards and collate those into one feedback document for the benefit of the assignee.
-Having this feedback available enables presenters to become mindful of the way they communicated and how effective they were at conveying what they intended when they prepared for the presentation.
+The templates I am sharing include the Presentation Feedback Form which can help those attending the presentation to structure their feedback to the presenter (the assignee) in a consistent way.
+An HR or Training/Learning/ Development representative can collect all the feedback forms afterwards and collate those into one feedback document for the benefit of the assignee.

 - Customize the first column to include specific details around developmental objectives that were set as a part of the assignment.
 That way the presenter gets very specific feedback on how well he or she met those expectations through the presentation and handling questions during the session.

 - Be sure to prepare those who would provide feedback so they understand how feedback is to be captured on the form – sometimes they are confused about the columns and you may even prefer to just have one column with a score.
 Specifically ask them to add comments to help enrich the feedback and make it easier for the presenter to understand how to improve on his or her performance in future.